mobilejazz/Motis/README.md

 ##How To
 ####1.
 Define the mapping keys

-Your custom object (subclass of `NSObject`) needs to override the method `mts_mapping` and define the mappging from the JSON keys to the Objective-C property names.
+Your custom object (subclass of `NSObject`) needs to override the method `+mts_mapping` and define the mappging from the JSON keys to the Objective-C property names.

 ```objective-c
 + (NSDictionary*)mts_mapping